xsechaba/AWS-Domain-Integration/README.md

 These configurations ensure that the website not only meets modern web security standards but also provides a flexible approach to accessing the site via both common forms of the domain URL.

-## Conclusion

-By completing the configurations and setups described in this repository, you have successfully deployed a secure and optimally functioning website on AWS.
-This setup leverages the robustness of AWS services such as S3, CloudFront, Route 53, and AWS Certificate Manager to deliver a high-performance, secure user experience.

 ## Technologies Used
 - AWS S3 (Simple Storage Service)
 - AWS CloudFront